evertheylen/MachinesEnBerekenbaarheid/code/libs/python3/PCbuild/readme.txt

 Visual Studio properties
 ------------------------

-The PCbuild solution makes use of Visual Studio property files (*.props) to simplify each project.
-The properties can be viewed in the Property Manager (View -> Other Windows -> Property Manager) but should be carefully modified by hand.
+The PCbuild solution makes heavy use of Visual Studio property files (*.props).
+The properties can be viewed and altered in the Property Manager (View -> Other Windows -> Property Manager).

-The property files used are:
+The property files used are (+-- = "also imports"):
- * python (versions, directories and build names)
+ * debug (debug macro: _DEBUG)
+ * pginstrument (PGO)
+ * pgupdate (PGO)
+    +-- pginstrument
+ * pyd (python extension, release build)
+    +-- release
+    +-- pyproject
+ * pyd_d (python extension, debug build)
+    +-- debug
+    +-- pyproject
- * pyproject (base settings for all projects)
+ * pyproject (base settings for all projects, user macros like PyDllName)
- * openssl (used by libeay and ssleay projects)
+ * release (release macro: NDEBUG)
- * tcltk (used by _tkinter, tcl, tk and tix projects)
+ * sqlite3 (used only by sqlite3.vcxproj)
+ * x64 (AMD64 / x64 platform specific settings)

-The pyproject property file defines all of the build settings for each project, with some projects overriding certain specific values.
-The GUI doesn't always reflect the correct settings and may confuse the user with false information, especially for settings that automatically adapt for diffirent configurations.
+The pyproject property file defines _WIN32 and x64 defines _WIN64 and _M_X64 although the macros are set by the compiler, too.
+The GUI doesn't always know about the macros and confuse the user with false information.

 Your Own Extension DLLs